jediahjireh/text-tools/README.md

 ### Structural Tools

-- **Text Wrapper**: Enter the desired line length and select the wrapping mode (word-based or strict).
+- **Text Wrapper**: Enter the desired line length (character count) and select the wrapping mode (word-based or strict).
+- **Paragraph Wrapper**: Enter the desired line count and click "Wrap".
-- **Indentation Adjuster**: Specify the number of spaces for indentation and click "Adjust Indentation".
+- **Indentation Adjuster**: Specify the number of spaces for indentation and click "Adjust".
-- **List Formatter**: Choose between bullet or numbered list and click "Format List".
+- **List Formatter**: Choose between bullet or numbered list and click "Format".

 ### Case and Style Tools